Catholic art: 19th and 20th centuries

 The 19th Century saw a widespread repudiation by both Catholic and Protestant churches of Classicism, which was associated with the French Revolution and Enlightenment secularism.
 This led to the Gothic Revival, a return to Gothic-influenced forms in architecture, sculpture and painting, led by people such as Augustus Pugin in England and Eugène Viollet-le-Duc in France.
 Across the world, thousands of Gothic churches and Cathedrals were produced in a new wave of church-building, and the collegiate Gothic style became the norm for other church institutions.
 Medieval Gothic churches, especially in England and France, were restored, often very heavy-handedly.
 In painting, similar attitudes led to the German Nazarene movement and the English Pre-Raphaelites.
 Both movements embraced both Catholic and Protestant members, but included some artists who converted to Catholicism.

 Outside these and similar movements, the establishment art world produced much less religious painting than at any time since the Roman Empire, though many types of applied art for church fittings in the Gothic style were made.
 Commercial popular Catholic art flourished using cheaper techniques for mass-reproduction.
 Colour lithography made it possible to reproduce coloured images cheaply, leading to a much broader circulation of holy cards.
 Much of this art continued to use watered-down versions of Baroque styles.
 The Immaculate Heart of Mary was a new subject of the 19th century, and new apparitions at Lourdes and Fátima, as well as new saints, provided new subjects for art.

 Architects began to revive other earlier Christian styles, and experiment with new ones, producing results such as Sacre Coeur in Paris, Sagrada Familia in Barcelona and the Byzantine-influenced Westminster Cathedral in London.
 The 20th century led to the adoption of modernist styles of architecture and art.
 This movement rejected traditional forms in favour of utilitarian shapes with a bare minimum of decoration.
 Such art as there was eschewed naturalism and human qualities, favouring stylised and abstract forms.
 Examples of modernism include the Liverpool Metropolitan Cathedral of Christ the King, and Los Angeles Cathedral.

-Modern Catholic artists include Brian Whelan, Efren Ordonez, Ade Bethune, Imogen Stuart, and Georges Rouault.
+Modern Catholic artists include Brian Whelan, Efren Ordoñez, Ade Bethune, Imogen Stuart, and Georges Rouault.

 21st century

 The early adoption of modernist styles at the dawn of the 21st century continued with the trends from the 20th century.
 Artists began to experiment with materials and colours.
 In many cases this contributed to simplifications which led to resemblance to the early Christian art.
 Simplicity was seen as the best way to bring pure Christian messages to the viewer.

+In the 21st century, Catholic art took influences from global art movements such as Japanese anime style.
+Luce, the official mascot of the 2025 Jubilee, was inspired by anime-style character designs.